Signet Investment Advisory Group Inc. Purchases 4,642 Shares of Digital Realty Trust, Inc. (NYSE:DLR)

 Signet Investment Advisory Group Inc. raised its position in Digital Realty Trust, Inc. (NYSE:DLR) by 698.0% during the first quarter, according to the company in its most recent disclosure with the SEC.
 The firm owned 5,307 shares of the real estate investment trust’s stock after acquiring an additional 4,642 shares during the quarter.
 Signet Investment Advisory Group Inc.’s holdings in Digital Realty Trust were worth $747,000 at the end of the most recent quarter.

 A number of other hedge funds have also recently bought and sold shares of the business.
 EFG Asset Management Americas Corp. lifted its holdings in Digital Realty Trust by 1.0% in the fourth quarter.
 EFG Asset Management Americas Corp. now owns 7,009 shares of the real estate investment trust’s stock valued at $978,000 after acquiring an additional 70 shares during the period.
-CI Investments Inc. lifted its holdings in Digital Realty Trust by 10.4% in the fourth quarter.
-CI Investments Inc. now owns 764 shares of the real estate investment trust’s stock valued at $107,000 after acquiring an additional 72 shares during the period.
-Cox Capital Mgt LLC lifted its holdings in Digital Realty Trust by 0.4% in the first quarter.
-Cox Capital Mgt LLC now owns 20,149 shares of the real estate investment trust’s stock valued at $2,838,000 after acquiring an additional 82 shares during the period.
-Greenleaf Trust lifted its holdings in Digital Realty Trust by 3.7% in the fourth quarter.
+CI Investments Inc. raised its stake in shares of Digital Realty Trust by 10.4% in the fourth quarter.
+CI Investments Inc. now owns 764 shares of the real estate investment trust’s stock worth $107,000 after buying an additional 72 shares during the period.
+Cox Capital Mgt LLC lifted its position in shares of Digital Realty Trust by 0.4% during the 1st quarter.
+Cox Capital Mgt LLC now owns 20,149 shares of the real estate investment trust’s stock valued at $2,838,000 after buying an additional 82 shares in the last quarter.
+Greenleaf Trust grew its stake in shares of Digital Realty Trust by 3.7% during the 4th quarter.
 Greenleaf Trust now owns 2,315 shares of the real estate investment trust’s stock valued at $323,000 after acquiring an additional 83 shares during the period.
-Finally, Harbor Investment Advisory LLC lifted its holdings in Digital Realty Trust by 1.3% in the first quarter.
-Harbor Investment Advisory LLC now owns 6,695 shares of the real estate investment trust’s stock valued at $943,000 after acquiring an additional 85 shares during the period.
+Finally, Harbor Investment Advisory LLC increased its holdings in Digital Realty Trust by 1.3% in the 1st quarter.
+Harbor Investment Advisory LLC now owns 6,695 shares of the real estate investment trust’s stock worth $943,000 after acquiring an additional 85 shares in the last quarter.
 96.47% of the stock is currently owned by institutional investors.

 In other news, CEO A William Stein sold 100,000 shares of the stock in a transaction on Tuesday, May 25th.
 The shares were sold at an average price of $151.92, for a total value of $15,192,000.00.
 Following the sale, the chief executive officer now owns 100,000 shares of the company’s stock, valued at $15,192,000.
 The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
 Also, Director Kevin Kennedy sold 200 shares of the stock in a transaction on Monday, March 15th.
 The shares were sold at an average price of $134.58, for a total transaction of $26,916.00.
 Following the completion of the sale, the director now directly owns 200 shares in the company, valued at approximately $26,916.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders have sold 326,869 shares of company stock worth $49,528,344.
 0.52% of the stock is owned by insiders.